 Our dialogue with suppliers and business partners is critical, where they feel able actively to raise issues so that we can work together to share best practices and respond to challenges as they emerge.
-For example to keep the lines of communication open, our procurement managers work directly with suppliers to help identify risks and remediate gaps in policies and practices.
+For example, to keep the lines of communication open, our procurement managers work directly with suppliers to help identify risks and remediate gaps in policies and practices.

 We regularly engage with expert organisations such as Shift and the Institute for Human Rights and Business, and with trade unions and civil society organisations, such as Oxfam, on human rights including labour rights.
 We support the Children's Rights and Business Principles developed by UNICEF, Save the Children and the UN Global Compact.
-We are members of industry organisations such as the Consumer Goods Forum (CGF) and the World Business Council for Sustainable Development, where we use our membership to work with other businesses to scale up solutions to human rights issues.
-Unilever is a member of the CGF leadership group on responsible recruitment and we were instrumental in a recent CGF resolution on forced labour.
+We are members of industry organisations such as the Consumer Goods Forum (CGF), Aim Progress and the World Business Council for Sustainable Development, where we use our membership to work with other businesses to scale up solutions to human rights issues.
+Unilever is a member of the Institute for Human Rights and Business Leadership Group for Responsible Recruitment where we are committed to the Employers Pays Principle - that no worker should pay for a job and we were instrumental in the CGF resolution on forced labour and subsequent Three Priority Industry Principles.

 We have signed a partnership agreement with non-profit organisation Solidaridad to work with our suppliers on issues such as gender equity and improving labour practices.
-Marcela Manubens, Unilever's Global Vice-President for Social Impact, is also serves on the World Economic Forum's Global Future Council on Human Rights.
-Marcela Manuben's role now sits within the Supply Chain function to enable us to comprehensively implement and embed our human rights approach.
-The resulting team has been renamed Integrated Social Sustainability.
+Marcela Manubens, Unilever's Global Vice-President for Integrated Social Sustainability serves on the World Economic Forum's Global Future Council on Human Rights and a member of the Advisory Group on Human Rights to the UK Foreign Secretary.
+Marcela Manubens' team sits within the Supply Chain function to enable us to comprehensively implement and embed our human rights approach.

 We have relationships with trade unions both at the local and global level.
-We have established a global forum with the International Union of Food workers (IUF) and IndustriALL on labour rights to identify, discuss and address issues and geographies of concern.
-We meet twice a year and have specific working groups on Diversity and Sustainable Employment in between.
+We have established a global forum with the International Union of Food workers (IUF) and IndustriALL on labour rights to identify, discuss and